top of page

 Support Clarkesworld by purchasing a subscription

-Review by Karen Burnham: "The last story of the issue is my favorite...
-Its title is on the nose: in a universe entropically running down, where energy is scarce, [Tristar] drifts for untold eons...
+Review by Karen Burnham: "The last story of the issue is my favorite... in a universe entropically running down, where energy is scarce, [Tristar] drifts for untold eons...
 They have to make their way out into the void again, quite poignantly."

 A creative writing undergraduate student falls for a boy in his class who has galaxy-spangled skin and dubious intentions.